1994–1996 United States broadcast television realignment: Initiating the switches

 Birmingham was the last New World market to switch on September 1, 1996, but initiated the most complicated realignment.
 Despite having completed their purchase of WBRC in July 1995, Fox honored the balance of WBRC's ABC contract, allowing ABC nearly 15 months to find a replacement.
 Allbritton acted to buy two CBS affiliates outside of the market: (Note: Tuscaloosa and Anniston were annexed from the Birmingham DMA by Arbitron in 1977, and eventually were collapsed back into that market by Nielsen in September 1998.)
 Tuscaloosa's WCFT-TV in November 1995 and Anniston's WJSU-TV in January 1996, the latter after a deal for Gadsden Fox affiliate WNAL-TV fell through.
 Allbritton announced both stations would be converted to ABC for the Birmingham market, this would later become part of Allbritton's 10-year, group-wide contract with ABC.
 WCFT and WJSU's operations were consolidated into one identity, "ABC 33/40", purchasing W58CK (channel 58) as a low-power simulcast in Birmingham proper.
 WNAL-TV switched to CBS at the same time, but plans to establish a news department with multiple former WJSU staffers were abruptly suspended with no reason; two weeks after the switch, Paxson Communications purchased WNAL.
-Outgoing Fox affiliates WTTO and semi-satellite WDBB became independents before affiliating with The WB in February 1997 as part a larger group deal with owner Sinclair Broadcast Group.
+Outgoing Fox affiliates WTTO and semi-satellite WDBB became independents before affiliating with The WB in February 1997 as part of a larger group deal with owner Sinclair Broadcast Group.

 The Allbritton–ABC agreement would wind up affecting another market, as Allbritton was in the process of purchasing WBSG-TV in Brunswick, Georgia, the WB affiliate for Jacksonville, Florida.
 Allbritton announced that WBSG would become Jacksonville's ABC affiliate, usurping WJKS; as WBSG's signal did not cover the entire market, an unbuilt station on channel 25 licensed to Orange Park was acquired.
 WJKS contested the loss of their ABC contract until giving up in August 1996, but it began aggressively preempting the majority of the network lineup starting in January 1997; this forced WBSG's switch to be moved up from April to February.
 The Orange Park station—taking the WJXX call sign—took to the air as the new Jacksonville ABC affiliate on February 9, 1997, with WBSG acting as a semi-satellite.